Llenar70/allye-doc/Binary Analysis.md

         *   `sklearn.linear_model.LogisticRegression` is used internally.
         *   The regularization strength `alpha` is converted to `scikit-learn`'s `C` parameter (`C = 1/alpha`) and passed to the model.
         *   The "Class weights (`class_weight`)" option becomes active.
+        *   **Very Large Datasets**:
+            *   If `regularization="None"` and the dataset exceeds **500,000** rows, the widget trains the `statsmodels` logistic model on a random sample of **100,000** rows to obtain coefficients and p-values quickly.
+A warning banner indicates that sampling was used and the statistics are approximate.
+            *   When using scikit-learn logistic regression (`regularization` ≠ `None`) and the dataset exceeds **1,000,000** rows (or if *Incremental learning* is explicitly enabled), the widget automatically switches to `SGDClassifier` with incremental learning.
+This keeps memory usage low but means that coefficients and metrics are approximate; a corresponding warning is displayed in the footer.
     *   If "Normalize features (`normalize_features=True`)" is selected, features are standardized using `sklearn.preprocessing.StandardScaler` before model training.
 This scaler is `fit_transform`ed on the training data and only `transform`ed for subsequent predictions.
     *   The model is trained (`model.fit()`) using the prepared `self.X` and `self.y`, and the list of encoded feature names (`self.feature_names` or `model.input_feature_names_for_vif`).